 When and where are HDO Professional Training programs held?

-All One-Day Seminars and Certificate Program courses are primarily held in person on the UT Austin campus.
+All One-Day Courses and Certificate Program courses are primarily held in person on the UT Austin campus.
 On-campus courses are primarily held at HDO’s offices located in UT’s IC² Institute (2815 San Gabriel St., Austin, TX).
 Courses may also be held at other locations on campus.
 Courses run from 9:00 am to 4:00 pm.

 Programs for Groups can be held on campus, online, at your organization, or at an off-site location.
 The length of your program is flexible depending upon your needs.